 Is a tattoo forever?
 This is what medicine says about it

-People who are dedicated to the art of tattoo they know that one that was made up to about 3 years ago is considered recent; however, from the age of 5 it is already considered old, so many people wonder if a tattoo is for forever.
+People who are dedicated to the art of tattooing know that one that was done up to about 3 years ago is considered recent; however, from the age of 5 it is already considered old, so many people wonder if a tattoo is forever.

 However, Dr. Campoy points out that when it comes to tattoos, black is always the easiest color to erase, contrary to what one might think because the colors of the tattoo are also essential for the erasure process.

-Similarly, the doctor Donis Munoz, dermatologist and author of the book “Treatise on tattoos.
+Similarly, Dr. Donís Muñoz, dermatologist and author of the book “Treatise on tattoos.
 Keys to laser elimination”, indicates that the difficulty in erasing the different colors depends on the type of Q-Switched laser used.

 However, black, dark blue, and red are the easiest to erase.
 On the other hand, lighter colors such as yellow, light blue or white tend to be more difficult.